 How to remove ICE virus when computer is locked?
-ICE Cyber Crimes Center pop-up has locked my computer and asked me to pay a fine of $400 on PC or $450 on Mac through Moneypak card in order to get my computer unlocked.
+ICE Cyber Crimes Center pop-up has blocked my computer and asked me to pay a fine of $400 on PC or $450 on Mac book through Moneypak card in order to get my computer unlocked.
 Is this real or is it just a scam?
+After seeking online, i think it is a scam virus and i have the ICE Cyber Crimes Center Moneypak Virus on my PC.
+I’m trying to remove it by way of your instructions, when I get the computer into safe mode and once I’m past that it says “windows is shutting down” and it restarts automatically, any advice?
 I’m on a different computer looking for help as my main computer has the ICE Cyber Crimes Center block on it and it is asking for 450 dollars and if i don’t pay in 48 hrs they are going to arrest me.
-The ICE warning blocked my computer totally and I cannot access it to finish my homework.
+It is crazy that the ICE virus warning message blocked my computer totally and I cannot access it to finish my homework.
 I don’t have that kind of money to pay and I don’t want to be charged illegally.
 What can I do?
-How do I get rid of this unwanted ICE virus block page?
+How do I get rid of this unwanted ICE virus block page from my computer or my mac book pro completely?

 ICE Cyber Crimes Center Moneypak Virus is a new Ransomware that blocks targeted computer systems in the names of authorities and tries to get money from computer users by accusing them of violating certain online laws of the country.
 This new variant from the MoneyPak virus family, also known as the ICE virus, is another long-lasting scam virus released recently to help computer hackers collect fines from innocent PC users.
 Many unwary users have fallen into this hoax because ICE Cyber Crimes Center alert seems to be legitimate and convincing.
 Once computer is locked up, it shows you fake messages like “Your computer has been locked” “The work of your computer has been suspended on the grounds of the violation of the law of the United States of America” to make you scare and then it asks you to pay a release fee of $400 through Moneypak card.
 Otherwise, all your files, photos, documents on your computer will be deleted and you will become the subject of criminal prosecution.
 To make its alert to be more authentic, it even uses webcam control.
 The virus can turn your webcam on automatically without your permission, misleading users into thinking the ICE Cyber Crimes Center is recording them at that time.
 In a word, this tricky virus can try its best to pretend itself as a legitimate warning from the official law enforcement agency so as to deceive innocent users and extort their money.